yeojz/react-unhook/README.md

 #### UseInterval

-Calls the function at every specified interval (in milliseconds).
+Calls the function at every specified interval (in milliseconds),
+eg: Polling.

 ```ts
 interface Props {